nutgmasson/gourmethiking/content/blog-post/3-day-menu.md

 +++
 date = "2017-08-29T16:50:59-08:00"
-title = "Menu for a 3-day backpacking trip with ingredients available at a grocery store" img = "3-day-menu/3-day-backpacking.jpg" excerpt = "No time to dehydrate all of your food before your next backpacking trip?
+title = "Menu for a 3-day backpacking trip with ingredients available at your local grocery store" img = "3-day-menu/3-day-backpacking.jpg" excerpt = "No time to dehydrate all of your food before your next backpacking trip?
 Or to order online a bunch of different (and expensive) freeze-dried foods?
 It can be easy to make tasty and nutritious meals from ingredients available at your grocery stor"